Aadini-Tech/thoughts/OTT-content-discovery-platform.md

 - Post comments only to my friends or public

 ## Monetizing the idea
-Ads and promoted content from the content creators
+Ads and promoted content from the content creators/producers